 Example: “Don’t be a plonker, that’s not how it works!”

-Why You Need It: “Plonker” is a fun term used when someone is being silly but not malicious.
+Why You Need It: “Plonker” is an Irish slang word used when someone is being silly but not malicious.
 It’s great for playful teasing.

 18. Best Irish Insults: Twit